tetris245/tetris245/README.md

 Changes for future version

 * Improved the pose2 command:
-  - No effect/message when no real change of standard posen
+  - No effect/message when no real change of standard pose
   - No more double pose command (removed the spreadeagle poses)
 * Renamed the release command as untie to avoid conflict with new BC command
 * Added hovering text for export/import buttons in wardrobe